 *Snow levels: All Valley Floors…Briefly rising to around 6500 feet Tuesday night before falling again.

 *Impacts: Dangerous conditions will exist for travel and outdoor activities with heavy snow accumulation on all Sierra Passes.
 The combination of heavy snow and gusty wind may make for whiteout conditions.” – NOAA Winter Storm Warning

 Operations Update for Monday, January 9, 2017

 Squaw Valley and Alpine Meadows, as well as all other Lake Tahoe ski resorts, were closed today, January 8, due to severe weather that included heavy rainfall, extremely high winds, and lightning.
 Winds sustained 100mph on the ridge today with gusts peaking up to 175mph.
 These conditions kept us from traveling to the majority of our mountain facilities and terrain today, and therefore we have been unable to access and repair possible damage caused by these servere conditions.
-Based on the forecast for sustained winds and heavy snowfall starting overnight, Squaw Valley Alpine Meadows will remain closed on Monday, January 9.
+Based on the forecast for sustained winds and heavy snowfall starting overnight, Palisades Tahoe will remain closed on Monday, January 9.

 Operations Update for Tuesday, Janury 10 and beyond….

 Sunday’s heavy rain followed by the incoming heavy snowfall will likely cause delays over the next few days as we work to repair any damage that happened on the mountain and in the base area.
 Severe weather and high winds will impact our operations, and our teams will be out there working hard to open terrain for skiing and riding while at the same time making sure that our terrain is safe for our guests.
 We appreciate you being patient as we are working hard to return to normal operations.

 Updated by Resident Weather Blogger BA on January 8, 2017 at 8:39am…